jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 	# you can also use ctlr+d to logout
 ```

-Most of the commands below need root privileges on the Pi, as they configure the system.
-For a single command you can prepend `sudo`, for many commands it's easier to run `sudo -s` to start a new shell using sudo.
+Most of the commands below need root privileges on the Pi, as they alter the system configuration.
+To run a single command with root privileges, prepend the `sudo` command to it.
+To run many commands this way without typing `sudo` each time, first start a root shell with `sudo -s`; *remember to logout with 'exit' or ctrl+d when finished*.

 ```sh
 	# Login to the pi, using the `xb` alias